The unlikely saviors of Libya’s Roman remains

 But he says that unlike the country’s other historical sites, “Leptis Magna has been protected from acts of looting and we are continuing to monitor it.”

-“We will not allow IS or anyone else to touch it,” he says.
+“We will not allow Daesh or anyone else to touch it,” he says.

 But he doubts it was put there by jihadists, in a country where multiple armed groups are struggling for power.